-- Sevilla Is the vibrant, colorful capital city of the autonomous Andalusia region.
+- Seville Is the vibrant, colorful capital city of the autonomous Andalusia region.
 It sits on the Guadalquiver River.
 The birthplace of tapas is one of the most beloved cities of Spain.
 Discover rich architectural sites, historical landmarks, dive into Spanish culture, food, sangria, and flamenco.

 - White Towns of Andalucia Are a wonder all of their own.
 All of the villages are filled with whitewashed homes with red or brown tiled roofs.
 Wandering these charming towns, you will find narrow alleyways, lovely churches, lookouts, picturesque town squares, and kind people who live a much simpler modest life.
 Some of our favorite white towns were Ronda, Setenil de las Bodegas, Torre Alháquime, Olvera, Algodonales, and Zahara de la Sierra,

 - Barcelona This fascinating artistic city is one of incredible diversity.
 It is welcoming but at the same time has some grittiness due to over-tourism.
 It is a dense economic business center with people from all over the world making it their home.
 There is exciting nightlife as the city is full of young professionals.
 The beaches are gorgeous though they can be crowded.
 World-famous restaurants, historic sites, Gaudi’s incredible work everywhere, a beautiful waterfront, world-class museums, Sagrada Familia, etc. This is a spectacular city that has something for all.